 In this step-by-step tutorial described by Yahoo Finance as ‘the most valuable guide for startup bloggers’, we show you how to start a professional blog in less than 15 minutes.
-As an added bonus, we also show you how to make money blogging!
+As an added bonus, we also show you how to make money blogging in 5 easy steps!

 You agree, don’t you ?
 I’m sure you agree with me when I say that starting a blog is the easiest way to build an online platform, develop your brand and make money online.